 The Supreme Court is by far the least democratic branch of government.
 The policymakers in every other branch are regularly accountable to the public in elections.
 But not the justices.
 Life-time appointments make them essentially immune from any kind of public accountability.
 Not surprisingly, all the other democracies in the world (except for Luxembourg and Estonia) have chosen to reject this arrangement.
 They do not appoint members of their high courts for life.
 They use either term limits or age limits to create regular turnover and ensure that justices do not become too out of touch with the public.
 Once again, the American political system is an outlier among other democracies and once again we are suffering the consequences.

 The Court has enormous power and virtually no accountability – not a good combination for a country that calls itself a democracy.

-In the United States, the Supreme Court has become the final arbiter in an ever-expanding number of policy areas, including election financing, gun control, states’ rights, abortion, free speech, civil rights, capital punishment, criminal rights, discrimination, property rights, health care, voting rights, presidential powers, church-state separation, union rights, immigration, gay rights, and so on.
+In the United States, the Supreme Court has become the final arbiter in an ever-expanding number of policy areas, including abortion, election financing, gun control, states’ rights, free speech, civil rights, capital punishment, criminal rights, discrimination, property rights, health care, voting rights, presidential powers, church-state separation, union rights, immigration, gay rights, and so on.
 Given the inability of Congress and the president to act decisively, the Court has become the branch that can radically reshape American society in a single decision — as it did in 2022 in the areas of abortion and gun rights.
-And this enormous power is combined with virtually no accountability – not a good combination for a country that calls itself a democracy.
+And this enormous power is combined with virtually no accountability to the public – not a good combination for a country that calls itself a democracy.